-Reactions to the BCG vaccine are uncommon and generally mild.
+Like all vaccines, the BCG vaccine can cause side effects, but they're uncommon and generally mild.

-Most children develop a sore at the injection site.
+Most people develop a sore at the injection site.
 Once healed, the sore may leave a small scar.
 This is normal and nothing to worry about.

 BCG vaccination scar